 Canadian Roots Exchange is looking for young Indigenous leaders from anywhere in Canada to participate in our Indigenous Youth Research Mentorship program!

 Are you an Indigenous youth between the ages of 18 and 29?
-Do you have a research idea related to reconciliation, community care, or policy that you would like to research but don’t know where to start?
+Do you have an idea or topic that you really want to research?
 Or do you have broad areas of interest and just want to build some valuable research skills and experience?
 We’d love to have you apply to CRE’s Indigenous Youth Research Mentorship program!

 What you need to know:

-- You can apply with a research statement or indicate broad areas of interest you would like to study;
+- You can apply with a research statement or indicate broad areas of interest you would like to study (Our first cohort is researching things such as the experiences of Indigenous autistic folks, Indigenous-led environmental justice, and L’nu’k models of healing in relation to land and language);

-- We will be selecting a total of two applicants to participate in this round of mentorship opportunities;
+- We will be selecting a total of four applicants to participate in this round of mentorship opportunities;

-- If selected, you can expect a maximum of 40 hours per month (10 hours per week) of work, including time for meetings with CRE Research staff;
+- If selected, you can expect to put in about 20 hours per month of work, including time for meetings with CRE Research staff;

 What your project will include: